TMorville/tmorville.github.io/_finprojects/coin-game.md

 ### Why is this important/exciting?

-In the talk I've linked to above, Ole Peters does a very good job at revisiting the properties of a mathmatical quantity (the ensemble average, or expectation operator) in the light of a novel understanding of dynamics.
-This question is fundamentally the same that motivated the [St. Petersbrug Paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox) and Daniel Bernoullis formulation of expected utility, that still lies as the foundation of all modern macro and micro economics.
+In this talk (see link above) Ole Peters does a very good job at revisiting the use of a mathmatical quantity (the expectation operator) in economics over the last 250 years.
+He does this by applying novel insights from dynamics of stochastic processes.
+The question he is trying to answer, is fundamentally the same that motivated the [St. Petersbrug Paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox) which lead to Daniel Bernoullis formulation of expected utility, that still lies as the foundation of all modern macro and micro economics.
+In the following I illustrate the essence of Peters talk using a simple coin game.

-In the following I will illustrate the essence of Peters talk using a very simple coin game.
-The question we're trying to answer is: _Is this gamble worth taking?_.
+The question we're trying to answer is: **_Is this gamble worth taking?_**

 ### Dynamics:

+* At time $$t=0$$ you start of with wealth $$W_0$$.
 * At each time step a **fair coin** is flipped and lands either heads or tails.
 * For **heads** wealth **increases with 50%** e.g. $$W_t\cdot1.5$$
 * For **tails** wealth **decreases by 40%** e.g. $$W_t\cdot0.6$$